Statue of Edward Colston: 21st century

+During the early 21st century, various unofficial art interventions were made in protest at the statue: a knitted ball and chain around the figure's ankles; drops of blood marked on the plinth during the commemoration of the 2007 bicentenary of the British abolition of the slave trade; and, on 18 October 2018 to mark Anti-Slavery Day in the UK, an installation in front of the statue depicting about a hundred supine figures arranged as on a slave ship, lying as if they were cargo, surrounded by a border listing jobs typically done by modern-day slaves such as 'fruit picker' and 'nail bar worker'; it remained for some months.
+The labels around the bow of the ship said 'here and now'.
+Another artistic intervention saw a ball and chain attached to the statue.

 In a 2014 poll in the local newspaper, the Bristol Post, 56 percent of the 1,100 respondents said it should stay while 44 percent wanted it to go.
 Others called for a memorial plaque honouring the victims of slavery to be fitted to his statue.
 Bristol's first elected mayor, George Ferguson, said on Twitter in 2013 that the city's annual celebration of Colston "does seem perverse", and was "not a celebration that I shall join".
 In August 2017 an unauthorised commemorative plaque by sculptor Will Coles was affixed to the statue's plinth, declaring that Bristol was the "Capital of the Atlantic Slave Trade 1730–1745" and memorialising "the 12,000,000 enslaved of whom 6,000,000 died as captives".
 Coles stated that his aim was "to try to get people to think".
 The plaque was removed by Bristol City Council in October of the same year.
 In 2018, Thangam Debbonaire, Labour MP for Bristol West, wrote to Bristol City Council calling for the removal of the statue.

-An unofficial art installation appeared in front of the statue on 18 October 2018 to mark Anti-Slavery Day in the UK.
-It depicted about a hundred supine figures arranged as on a slave ship, lying as if they were cargo, surrounded by a border listing jobs typically done by modern-day slaves such as 'fruit picker' and 'nail bar worker'; it remained for some months.
-The labels around the bow of the ship said 'here and now'.
-Another artistic intervention saw a ball and chain attached to the statue.